tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/reference-list.md

 ## Endnote
 The main reason to use EndNote over Mendeley or Zotero is that it offers more features and comes with unlimited reference storage locally and in Endnote Online.
+To download EndNote go [here](https://endnote.com/downloads)

 However, unlike those two, EndNote is **not free**.
 Therefore, it is not probably worth it unless your institution gives you free access to it.